 Recruiting and retaining top marketing professionals is a challenging task.
 You need to brand yourself as a great place to work, perform one-to-one outreach with your dream candidates and put together a package that stays competitive in your industry.
 Everyone wants highly effective marketers, and the more stringent your requirements, the more likely you’re going to run into a talent shortage.

 Business owners often make the mistake of assuming that bringing in a single marketing professional will fill all of their marketing needs.
-In some cases this may be true, there are some very talented and capable marketing practitioners in the workforce today.
+In some cases, this may be true — there are some very talented and capable marketing practitioners in the workforce today.
 In most cases, however, this is not the case.

 - Marketing strategists (marketing manager, director, or CMO)